JuliaRobotics/Caesar.jl/README.md

     Pkg.clone("https://github.com/GearsAD/Neo4j.jl.git")
     Pkg.clone("https://github.com/GearsAD/CloudGraphs.jl.git")

-And uncomment CloudGraphs related lines from Caesar/REQUIRE and src/Caesar.jl and test/runtests.jl Ln 7 to true.
+Modify CloudGraphs related lines from test/runtests.jl Ln 7 to true.

 You should be able to rerun the four door test on both internal dictionaries and repeated on Neo4j DB